 We found rental cars to be surprisingly inexpensive in Halifax, with rates as low as C$40 per day for an economy car.
-Most of the big rental agencies have locations in downtown Halifax (Hertz, Avis, Budget, Alamo, etc.).
+Most of the major car rental agencies have locations in downtown Halifax (Hertz, Avis, Budget, Alamo, etc.).
 Often rental car prices were cheaper from those downtown locations compared to picking up a rental car at the airport.

 We scoured through all the main booking sites and even got quotes from agencies directly.
 In doing so, we found the best rental car rates in Halifax by searching on Priceline.
 Book your rental car as early as possible, because these also become sold out during popular summer days.
 Search rental cars for your travel dates.

 Best Things To Do in Halifax: Conclusion

 We hope that this post has helped show that it is very possible to enjoy many things to do in Halifax, whatever the travel budget.
 Halifax is a wonderful city that has proven to be one of our favorite lengthy stays while traveling all over the world.
-We fell in love with Halifax while roaming around the city over the summer.
+We absolutely fell in love with Halifax while roaming around the city over the summer.

-If this post has helped you plan a trip to Halifax on a budget, please let us know in the comments below.
+If this post has helped you plan a trip to Halifax, please let us know in the comments below.
 Or if you have been to this fun Canadian city and have your own travel tips or suggestions for things to do in Halifax – let us know too!